arkency/posts/posts/2024-02-06-completly-custom-zeitwerk-inflector.md

 # Completly custom Zeitwerk inflector

-In [my previous post](https://blog.arkency.com/the-mysterious-litany-of-require-depndency-calls/), I described the general difference between how the classic autolader and Zeitwerk autoloader match constant and file names.
+In [my previous post](https://blog.arkency.com/the-mysterious-litany-of-require-depndency-calls/), I discussed the difference between how the classic autoloader and Zeitwerk autoloader match constant and file names.
 Short reminder:

 - Classic autoloader maps missing constant name `Raport::PL::X123` to a file name by calling `Raport::PL::X123.to_s.underscore`
-- Zeitwerk autoloader finds `lib/report/pl/x123/products.rb` and maps it to `Report::PL::X123::Products` constant name with the help of defined __inflector__ rules.
+- Zeitwerk autoloader finds `lib/report/pl/x123/products.rb` and maps it to `Report::PL::X123::Products` constant name with the help of defined __inflectors__ rules.

-## What really is an inflector?
+## What is an inflector?

 In general, an inflector is a software component responsible for transforming words according to predefined rules.
-In the context of web frameworks like Ruby on Rails, an inflector is specifically designed to handle various linguistic transformations, such as pluralization, singularization, __acronym handling__, and humanization of attribute names.
+In the context of web frameworks like Ruby on Rails, inflectors are used to handle different linguistic transformations, such as pluralization, singularization, __acronym handling__, and humanization of attribute names.

 `Rails::Autoloader::Inflector` is the one that is used by default in Rails integration with Zeitwerk: